WiseLabCMU/abstract-dataloader/docs/tutorial.md

 !!! info

-    For pytorch users, a reference collate function is provided as [`abstract_dataloader.torch.Collate`][abstract_dataloader.torch.Collate], which can handle common pytorch tensor operations and data structures.
+    For pytorch users, a reference collate function is provided as [`abstract_dataloader.ext.torch.Collate`][abstract_dataloader.ext.torch.Collate], which can handle common pytorch tensor operations and data structures.

+    If your `Pipeline` contains any [`torch.nn.Module`][torch.nn.Module]s, you may find [`abstract_dataloader.ext.torch.Pipeline`][abstract_dataloader.ext.torch.Pipeline] helpful, which will automatically register these for you.